Lages: Geography

 Lages is located in the mountain region of the state and is the largest municipality of it.
 It is the main city of this region, and borders the towns of Otacílio Costa, São Joaquim, and Correia Pinto.
 The main course of urban water is Carahá River.

 Climate

-Lages has a subtropical highland climate (Koppen: Cfb), with an annual mean temperature of 16 C. Winter temperatures can stay below freezing, with occurrence of frost and snow.
+Lages has a temperate oceanic climate (Koppen: Cfb), with an annual mean temperature of 16 C. Winter temperatures can stay below freezing, with occurrence of frost and snow.
 During the summer, temperatures may reach 30 C and droughts may occur.